VanshDeshwal/notes/Data Science Notes/100 days of ML/Machine Learning Notes.md

 - divide into train(800) and test(200)
 - Now divide train into 4 part since k=4
 - we now have 4 parts of train dataset
-- make 4 copies of train datasert
+- make 4 copies of train dataset

 ```mermaid
 %%{init: {"theme":"dark"}}%%